-Elmhurst College has instituted the following policy to address student authentication.
+Thus, Elmhurst University has instituted the following policy to address student authentication:

-- Students in online or hybrid courses must access the campus Learning Management System (LMS) through a secure login provided by their Elmhurst College technology account.
-Electronic coursework should be submitted only through the LMS or the Elmhurst College email system.
+- Students in online or hybrid courses must access the campus learning management system (LMS) through a secure login provided by their Elmhurst University technology account.
+Electronic course work should be submitted only through the LMS or the Elmhurst University email system.

-- One on-campus proctored examination with photo ID verification
+b.
+One on-campus proctored examination with photo ID verification.

-- Three or more mandatory on-campus sessions with graded activities distributed throughout the semester (This is the primary way hybrid courses will meet this requirement.)
+d.
+Three or more mandatory on-campus sessions with graded activities distributed throughout the semester.
+(This is the primary way hybrid courses will meet this requirement.)

 Instructors are welcome to propose alternate authentication plans for review by the Office of Academic Affairs.
-Instructors seeking clarification or alternate authentication plans should consult with the assistant dean for graduate studies and faculty development, or the assistant dean for curriculum and programs.
+Instructors seeking clarification or alternate authentication plans should consult with one of the Assistant or Associate Deans in Academic Affairs.